mjm/courier-feeds/app/views/index.md

 > **Note**: `courier-feeds` does not track information about users.
 > Users are referenced by their ID exclusively.
 > You can potentially register feeds for users that do not actually exist.

+### POST `/feeds/:feed_id/refresh`

+Requests that a feed be refreshed in the background.
+Returns a JSON object with a payload indicating if the request was successful or not.
+Returns a `404 Not Found` response if the feed is not registered.